 Cape Henlopen State Park (Lewes Beach)

-Cape Henlopen State Park also host several events throughout the year, such as the annual kite festival and Halloween Fantasy Trail, as well as lectures, bird-watching and seaside tours.
+Cape Henlopen State Park also hosts several events, such as the annual kite festival and Halloween Fantasy Trail, as well as lectures, bird-watching and seaside tours.

 Cape May Lewes Ferry (Lewes and New Jersey)

-Let the whole family unwind on Cape May Lewes Ferry, which makes daily trips between Cape May, New Jersey, and Lewes, Delaware.
+Let the family unwind on Cape May Lewes Ferry, which makes daily trips between Cape May, New Jersey and Lewes, Delaware.
 While riding, see historic lighthouses, Eastern harbors and local wildlife.
-All visitors – including friendly dogs – enjoy the 85-minute cruise across the Delaware Bay.
-While waiting for the ferry to depart, families can grab a meal at the Rocks Dockside Grill or play a free round of mini-golf.
+All visitors – including friendly dogs – enjoy the 85-minute cruise across Delaware Bay.
+While waiting for the ferry to depart, families can grab a meal at Rocks Dockside Grill or play a free round of mini-golf.

-For added fun, Cape May Lewes Ferry hosts regular cruises, tours and events for friends, families and couples.
-Attendees enjoy live music, food, sports competitions, holiday events and more.
-No matter what time of year, the ferry has an event the whole family will cherish.
+For added fun, Cape May Lewes Ferry hosts regular cruises, tours and events for friends, families, and couples.
+Attendees enjoy live music, food, sports competitions and holiday events.
+No matter what time of year, the ferry has an event the family will cherish.

 Plan your family’s Delaware beach vacation and book a rental.

-Enjoy these tips?
+Enjoy these Delaware Shores kids activities?
 Learn why Delaware Shores attracts nature lovers.